 By Daniel Jackson.
 Last Updated On 15th March 2022.
 On this page, you will find a full and detailed guide to making road traffic accident claims for injuries you have sustained in a car, motorcycle or bicycle accident.
 It is aimed at educating people who have been the victims of a car crash, or other accident on the road, in how to best go about making a claim for compensation, with the best chance of succeeding.

 Legal Helpline is a Claims Management Company.
 We work with a panel of solicitors, some of whom have as much as 30-years’ experience in helping people claim compensation payments for vehicle accidents including cars, motorcycle, and bicycles.
-As well as claiming for compensation due to injuries sustained in a car crash, we can also assist with road traffic accidents which happened while travelling on public transport, such as taxis, buses, minibuses, etc.
+As well as helping people to claim for compensation due to injuries sustained in a car crash, we can also assist with road traffic accidents which happened while travelling on public transport, such as taxis, buses, minibuses, etc.

 You can contact us using our accident claim helpline on 0161 696 9685 and we will talk you through the process of making a road traffic accident claim, and outline our No Win No Fee personal injury claims service.

 Jump to a Section:

 - A guide to road traffic accident claims